w3c/wai-people-use-web/_people-use-web/tools-techniques.md

     complete their tasks and avoid disorientation, distraction, confusion, or discomfort.
 -   **Multiple navigation mechanisms**{:#navigating} – websites need to
-    provide multiple ways to locate web pages, for instance by providing sitemaps and search functionality in addition to hierarchical navigation menus.
+    provide multiple ways to locate web pages, for example by providing sitemaps and search functionality in addition to hierarchical navigation menus.
 -   **Skip links**{:#skip} – mechanisms to allow keyboard users to skip